williscarto.comArbeit Macht Frei

 Place of residence: Tennessee, United States, formerly Toronto, Canada

-In the mid-1970s, Zundel again featured in the Canadian media, this time promoting his lobby group "Concerned Parents of German Descent".
-Under this guise, Zundel sought to have the televsion series Holocaust banned from broadcast.
-More bizarrely, Zundel was interviewed frequently for his claim that UFOs were not alien spacecraft, but were actually Nazi secret weapons that flew from a hidden base in the Antarctic.
-Indeed,as recently as 1999, Zundel was still selling his publication UFOs: Nazi Secret Weapons? - proudly, it must be said.
+In the mid-1970s, Zündel again featured in the Canadian media, this time promoting his lobby group "Concerned Parents of German Descent."
+Under this guise, Zündel sought to have the television series Holocaust banned from broadcast.
+More bizarrely, Zündel was interviewed frequently for his claim that UFOs were not alien spacecraft, but were actually Nazi secret weapons that flew from a hidden base in the Antarctic.
+Indeed,as recently as 1999, Zündel was still selling his publication UFOs: Nazi Secret Weapons? — proudly, it must be said.